Konstantin-tr/PassSearch/readme.md

 #### 1.5.1.
 Docker Compose Override

 The Docker Compose file only outlines the general infrastructure, however, some additional configuration may be performed using the docker-compose.override.yml file.
-This file should be only saved locally and will differ from environment to environment.
+This file should only be saved locally and will differ from environment to environment.
 Requirements include bindings to filepaths and port configurations as well as environment configurations such as passwords and usernames.
+The file needs to be placed in the exact same location as the docker-compose.yml

 The following is an example of a possible configuration for the override file where `[MY FILE PATH]` equals a path of your choosing where docker should mount the services' folders to.
 This configuration needs to match the values configured in the Section "1.3.
 Configuration".
 It alone should suffice to allow the system to start and function correctly.
 The most important part is to keep the correct ports for the services if you want to make them available outside of the docker environment and to ensure the environment variables are correct.